 In case of any form of archiving, an acknowledgement must be given to the original source of publication and a link must be inserted to the published article on the journal's/publisher’s website.
 The link to the original source of publication should be provided by inserting the DOI number of the article in the following sentence: “The published manuscript is available at EurekaSelect via http://www.eurekaselect.com/[insert DOI].”

 These special issues are peer-reviewed and may contain invited or uninvited review/mini-review articles.
-A Single Topic Issue Editor will offer a short perspective and co-ordinate the solicitation of manuscripts between 3-5 (for a mini thematic issue) to 6-10 (for full-length thematic issue) from leading scientists.
-Authors interested in editing a single topic issue in an emerging field of nutraceuticals may submit their proposals to the Editor-in-Chief at email@example.com for consideration.
+A Single Topic Issue Editor will offer a short perspective and co-ordinate the solicitation of manuscripts between 3-5 (for a mini-thematic issue) to 6-10 (for a full-length thematic issue) from leading scientists.
+Authors interested in editing a single topic issue in an emerging topic of electrical and electronic engineering field may submit their proposal firstname.lastname@example.org for consideration.

 The length of a published comprehensive review article is from 35000 to 40000 words with 100 or more references excluding figures, structures, photographs, schemes, tables, etc.